Title IX Resolution Process

 E. Formal Complaint Evaluation

 The University of Kansas prohibits discrimination, including harassment and violence, on the basis of sex under Title IX of the Education Amendments of 1972.
 Retaliation for making good faith complaints of prohibited discrimination is also prohibited by University policy.
-The following person has been designated to handle inquiries regarding Title IX: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1000 Sunnyside Avenue, Suite 1082, Lawrence, KS, 66045, 785-864-6414, 711 TTY.
+The following office has been designated to handle inquiries regarding Title IX: Office of Civil Rights & Title IX, email@example.com, 1000 Sunnyside Avenue, Suite 1082, Lawrence, KS, 66045, 785-864-6414, 711 TTY.

 - “Advisor” is an individual who was not a witness or otherwise involved in the allegations of the complaint and acts as a representative for either the complaint or the respondent.
 An Advisor may be present for any questioning of their “client” during the investigation but is expected to play a passive role.
 An Advisor (does not have to be the same as during the investigation) also represents each party during the subsequent hearing and participates by questioning the opposing party.
 The Advisor may also question witnesses during the hearing on behalf of their party.
 For purposes of the hearing, an Advisor will be appointed by the University if either party does not select an Advisor for themselves.